nrshaidat/pathway/README.md

 - To run Pathway via terminal:
 	./run
+	open google chrome or safari and enter http://localhost:4567/login

 ## How to run our tests:
 	- To run unit tests: "mvn test", or using one of the build commands (mvn package)